-I strongly believe that good economic ties will lend to better relations,” says Khaled Almaeena, a Mideast analyst who is also a South Asia observer.
+I strongly believe that good economic ties will lend to better relations,” says Khaled Almaeena, a Gulf analyst and South Asia observer.
 In his view, “past legacies have all but disappeared…indeed exchange of youth groups and associations and joint projects will be beneficial.
 Both countries need a boost.”

 Let’s see.
 One ought to look forward though (Agey Dekho in Urdu and Agey Dekhish in Bengali).

-We were Humsafar (co-travelers): Naseer Turabi’s song and those lost days story (Harano Diner Kotha) song sung by Mehdi Hasan in Bengali resonate.
+We were Humsafar (co-traveler): Naseer Turabi’s song and those lost days story (Harano Diner Kotha mone porre) song sung by Mehdi Hasan in Bengali resonate.

 Knowing a bit of some Bengali jargons and the culture (still have old friends there), I was taken by Sheikh Hasina’s “We didn’t understand it” (Aamra Bujhle pari na) one-liner comment on PM Modi’s Citizenship Amendment Act and NRC.